Kanban-Zai/kanban-zai-version-1.0/core.md

 Where is no process involved, a human being will strive to achieve an endeavour with all the knowledge, skill and experience at their disposal.

-The problem comes when two human beings are trying to do it together.
+The problem comes when two human beings are trying to employ teamwork.

-Many collaboration methodologies exist.
-Many work.
-Many end up stemming (most times crushing) the creative spirit they intended to nourish.
+A team as a whole and as individuals will invariably do better in its external relations if it enjoys internal cooperation.

-Kanban-Zai Core takes a different approach and places constraints only on what you cannot do, ostensibly leaving the decision of what you can do up to the team itself.
+To this end the goal of Kanban-Zai is to enable a team to choose social norms and set sensible boundaries that support cooperation and punish cheating and produce a sense of fairness and justice in the team.

-Leaving open, possibility for the creative spirit.
+The tools used to do this are not so important.
+If the way of thinking, and the objective are clear.

 # DESCRIPTION